tylergross97/pdx_somatic_variant_calling/README.md

          If your files don't match this naming convention, you may need to rename them before running the pipeline.

-6. Intervals
+6. Intervals.bed file (for WES data)
-      - The default behavior of this pipeline is to perform variant calling across the entire genome
+      - The default behavior of this pipeline is to perform variant calling across the entire genome (main.nf)
       - If you have WES data, you may want to provide the capture-kit-specific intervals of the capture site in the form of a BED file
          - The main.intervals.nf is designed to perform variant calling on targeted regions
          - Targeting your analysis to specific intervals improves computational effiency and reduces off-target noise of both base recalibration and variant calling